-The curriculum offers a diverse, enquiry-based approach where the learner can explore big questions with a range of equipment.
+At Redwood Park Academy we strive to offer Science, Technology, Engineering and Mathematics (STEM) through a hands-on practical approach.
+The curriculum offers a diverse, enquiry-based approach where the pupils can explore big questions with a range of engaging equipment.
 This approach allows for our pupils to explore at their own pace whilst considering how things work.

-STEM can be seen across the curriculum with links to Art, Wider World, English, Maths, Design Technology and Well-being.
+STEM can be seen across the curriculum with links to Art, Wider World, English, Maths, Design Technology, and ICT.
 We have an exciting range of ‘Tara Binns’ books that focus on a young person’s adventure when she takes on a different STEM focused job role.
-These books help support the ideas behind science and technology, furthermore the pupils can have fun replicating the experiments or design ideas in the books.
+These books help support the big ideas behind STEM, furthermore the pupils can have fun replicating the experiments or design ideas in the books.

 - To provide enquiry-based learning through a hands-on approach.

-- Explore big questions about science and technology by having the time to use specialist equipment.
+- Explore big questions about STEM by having the time to use specialist equipment.

 - To link learning to ECHP targets to ensure a personalised learning approach is supported by STEM activities.

-- To provide safe, maintained user friendly equipment.
+- To provide safe and well-maintained user-friendly equipment.

 Skill development linked to the National Curriculum: